LFD-byte/DP-DCAN/README.md

 # DP-DCAN
-The code will be update soon.
+The code will be updated soon.